Is Your Past Holding You Back?

 If life delivers you an unexpected one-two, be kind to yourself.
 Take the time that you need, but remember to let it move through you like the wind.
 Bend, contact, expand, learn, and grow from the experience.
 Allow it to inform your inner well of wisdom as you move forward in this shared experience called life.

-- Based on this experience, what is the 1 piece of advice you’d like to share with a fellow human?
+Based on this experience, what is the 1 piece of advice you’d like to share with another human being?